“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 Several Use Cases

-• A limited and restricted hosting plan.
-Any random and cheap host that runs an extremely outdated version of PHP or MySQL, not supporting features that are designed for newer versions.
+- A limited and restricted hosting plan.
+Any random and cheap host that runs an extremely legacy technology stack limitations of PHP or MySQL, not supporting features that are designed for newer versions.
 Deprecated plugins manually blacklisted by the vendor.
 Specific firewall rules you need to coordinate with support (multiple times).
 We’ve even had a client asking for a Yahoo! hosting which ran on PHP4, making this absolutely impossible (leading to us purchasing a normal hosting for 5 years and giving it away).

-• Domain hassles.
+- Domain and DNS management dependencies.
 Hosting a site on a new server and pointing the records to the new host.
 Clients often forget where their domain is hosted – leading to days or even weeks of looking around.
 A previous vendor may have the “keys” to the domain registrar.
-After some back and forth, this gets resolved – until you face another obstacle with a Cloudflare account or another web proxy controlled in-between.
+After some extended coordination cycles, this gets resolved – until you face another obstacle with a Cloudflare account or another web proxy controlled in-between.
 Certain files and folders may be hosted with the old account, requiring manual transfer or even integration into the new platform.

-One of our corporate clients requested a new integration with their own CRM.
-This is fine — all of them have existing integrations available (through plugins or libraries) or at least decent documentation.
+One of our corporate clients requested a new third-party system integration (CRM/ERP).
+This is fine – all of them have existing integrations available (through plugins or libraries) or at least decent documentation.

 Of course, that was not the case here.

-A week after, we’ve been provided the API documentation using SOAP in a PDF format.
+A week after, we’ve been provided the integration documentation and API specifications using SOAP in a PDF format.

-Building our own SOAP plugin took a couple of days and we started testing.
+Building our own SOAP plugin extended validation and QA cycles.
 There was something fishy as some of our parameters weren’t passed over.
 No response, but we pointed that to a third server intercepting the requests.

-Turned out that the documentation was incorrect, and some symbols were stripped or missing.
+Turned out that the inaccurate or incomplete technical documentation, and some symbols were stripped or missing.
 An updated copy was provided with the right SOAP request.

 Testing for a couple more days led to no response.
 Scheduling a meeting with IT took a while – until they told us that the server will ALWAYS respond with a 400 error code regardless.
 It’s a security measure.